+V

 Leading development of the Council's plans, policies and budgets

 Appointing the deputy mayor and establishing committees

-Justice of the Peace Councillor's responsibilities
+Justice of the Peace

+Councillor's responsibilities

 Adopting strategies, policies and plans

-Engaging with the community
+- Engaging with the community

-Hearing and considering public submissions
+- Hearing and considering public submissions

 Monitoring and reviewing organisation performance

 Complying with legislation

-Employing the Chief Executive In 2022-25 NPDC will have five community boards: Clifton, Inglewood, Puketapu-Bell Block, Kaitake and Waitara.
-Every Community Board plays a key role in advising the Council on issues important to the localised communities within the district.
+Employing the Chief Executive

+Community Boards NPDC has five community boards: Clifton, Inglewood, Kaitake, Puketapu-Bell Block and Waitara Every Community Board plays a key role in advising the Council on issues important to the localised communities within the district.
 Community Board members need to be aware of the communities and issues in their area.
 If you're planning to stand for a Community Board, it is recommended that you attend at least one Community Board meeting to become familiar with the processes, relevant issues and the nature of the work.
 While Community Boards currently meet formally on a six-weekly cycle, much of the work of the Community Board is undertaken outside of the formal meeting process.
 Community Board meetings are held at various times, depending on what works best for a particular community.
 Being a member of a Community Board involves a mix of daytime and evening commitments.
 Community Board Plans In collaboration with their community, each Community Board prepares a three-year Community Board Plan which sets out the visions and aspirations of the Board.
 Community Board Plans provide the Council with an insight about the matters that are important to each of the communities, and advises on where investment and action is needed.
 Each plan is mapped spatially and provided on the Council website - along with the Community Investment Plan showing the LTP investments and community projects in the Community Board areas.
+Community Board Discretionary Fund Each Community Board has \$150,000 per annum indexed to inflation.
+Through a Discretionary Fund framework, each Community Board can allocate funding to enable the delivery of projects within their communities.
 Role of community boards